SMARTeacher/data-science-test/README.md

 3. How did you handle the missing or bad data?

-4. What are the tradeoffs of your imputation techniques?
+4. What are the tradeoffs of the impute techniques used in your analysis?

 5. Build a model.
   a) How did you verify?
   b) What was the accuracy?
   c) How efficient was it?